An Adversarial Approach to Structural Estimation: Additional Notes on the Empirical Application

-Estimation of GAN in its original formulation (i.e., for training a generative model of images) is notoriously challenging \citep[e.g., see][]{arjovsky2017towards}.
-Two main issues have been raised in the literature: (i) the mode\hyp{}seeking behavior of the discriminator due to the imbalance between $n$ and $m$ and (ii) the flat or vanishing gradient of the objective function in $\theta$ when actual and synthetic samples are easily distinguishable.
+Estimation of original GAN for a generative model of images is known to be challenging \citep{arjovsky2017towards}.
+Two main issues are (i) the mode\hyp{}seeking behavior of the discriminator due to imbalance between $n$ and $m$ and (ii) the flat gradient of the loss in $\theta$ when actual and synthetic samples are easily distinguishable.

-Imbalance in the sample sizes arises naturally in our context.
-In order to reduce the variance inflation of $\hat{\theta}$, we may want to choose $m \gg n$.
-If this is the case, however, there is a risk that $\hat{D}_\theta$ always predicts ``synthetic'' regardless of the input.
-We follow the literature recommendation in Machine Learning to mitigate this problem by performing data augmentation on the actual samples.
-In particular, we use a naive bootstrap strategy to resample with replacement histories of assets of individuals until both samples are even.
+Imbalance in the sample sizes arises naturally in our context; in order to reduce the variance of $\hat{\theta}$, we may want to have $m \gg n$.
+With this, however, there is a risk that $\hat{D}_\theta$ becomes near zero everywhere.
+We follow the literature recommendation to perform data augmentation of the actual data; we resample the histories of assets of individuals with replacement until $n$ and $m$ are even.

-As per the flat gradient, we argue that this problem is not nearly as pervasive when the generative model is a typical structural economic model (provided the discriminator is not overfitting). \cite{arjovsky2017towards} show that the problem of the flat gradient is closely related to problems of overlapping support in generative models of images (see Lemma 1 and Theorem 2.1 therein) where the set of realizable images are measure zero in the space of all possible images.
-Typical economic models are very different from image generative models; (i) they tend to be embedded in low\hyp{}dimensional spaces (the space of the endogenous outcomes), and (ii) they tend to be parameterized by low\hyp{}dimensional vectors, where searching for configurations that provide overlapping support might be computationally feasible.

-In the context of our empirical application, outcomes are continuous and overlapping support is not a first\hyp{}order problem.
-Nonetheless, gradients of the structural parameters tend to be close to 0 when the conditional distribution of the outcomes generated by the model and the actual data are far apart, hence making naive gradient descent a very slow strategy.
-We implement two speeding strategies that have become popular in the context of training neural networks: NAG (Nesterov Accelerated Gradient), an accelerated gradient descent method featuring momentum \citep{nesterov27method}, and RPROP, an adaptive learning rate algorithm \citep{riedmiller1993direct}.
+The flat gradient seems not nearly as pervasive when the generative model is a typical structural economic model. \cite{arjovsky2017towards} show that the flat gradient is related to the support problem in the generative model (see Lemma 1 and Theorem 2.1 therein) where the set of realizable images is of measure zero in the space of all images.
+However, economic models are much lower\hyp{}dimensional and economic data often span the same (subset of a) Euclidean space across parameter values.
+In our empirical application, outcomes are continuous and disjoint supports are not a first\hyp{}order problem.
+Nonetheless, gradients of the loss can approach $0$ when the conditional distributions of the simulated outcomes and of the actual outcomes are far apart, slowing the naive gradient descent.
+We implement two speeding strategies popular in training neural networks: the Nesterov accelerated gradient (NAG), an accelerated gradient descent featuring momentum \citep{nesterov27method}, and resilient propagation (RPROP), an adaptive learning rate algorithm \citep{riedmiller1993direct}.